2021–25 Haitian constitutional referendum attempt: Background

 In the absence of a Constitutional Council, a Permanent Electoral Council, and a functioning Senate there was ambiguity as to the end of President Jovenel Moïse's term of office.
 While he believed that his term would end on 7 February 2022, having been elected in the elections of November 2016 and taking office on 7 February 2017 for a presidential mandate of 5 years, the opposition and civil society groups — including Haiti's Conseil Supérieur du Pouvoir Judiciaire (CSPJ) and Federation of Haitian Bar associations — said the term ended on 7 February 2021.
-On that day, the Supreme Council of the Judiciary declared the end of the Moses' term, while the government announced that it had foiled an attempted coup.
+On that day, the Supreme Council of the Judiciary declared the end of the President's term, while the government announced that it had foiled an attempted coup.
 The next day, the opposition announced that it would appoint Judge Joseph Mécène Jean-Louis as interim president for a two-year transition period, alongside the drafting of a new constitution during a period of a national conference.